 Digital access for Deaf people has benefited from the development of automatic speech recognition (ASR), but its accuracy varies with context.
 Mistakes made through ASR are less confusing if you have good literacy and can guess, on the basis of phonetics, what the substituted word should have been.
 Both aspects are more likely to be problematic for the deaf learner.
 However, research suggests that signing is not necessarily a better medium than text, especially for acquiring new technical vocabulary.
 Text can be static, read and re-read for meaning.
 A central debate concerns whether it should be provided word for word as spoken or whether it should be edited, and if so, how.
 Paraphrasing can result in text that is dense and harder to mentally process- too much information in too short a time.
 Our research concerns examining the linguistic AND cognitive demands of text and testing modifications.
 In addition, deaf learners have been found to benefit from a variety of visual aids.
 The challenge then is to understand how they can best be accessed online in a manner that does not overly divide attention and prove distracting.

 Although our prime focus is on Deaf and Hard of Hearing (DHH) learners, research suggests that other students with literacy and language difficulties also benefit from subtitling and visual materials.
-These include those who are neurodiverse, particularly those with dyslexia (DYS), and those who speak English as a Second or Other Language (L2) and therefore there is much also to be gained from examining how these other two groups benefit
+These include those who are neurodiverse, particularly those with dyslexia (DYS), and those who speak English as a Second or Other Language (L2) and therefore there is much also to be gained from examining how these other two groups benefit.